sardana-org/sardana-followup/20180125/MINUTES.md

 ### 4. New Developments, Enhancements or Bug Fixes

-- Continue with the taurusform, logging, motor positions in continuous scans ([#643](https://github.com/sardana-org/sardana/issues/643)), and integrate the limit protection.
+- Continue with the taurus4 and Sardana references, logging, motor positions in continuous scans ([#643](https://github.com/sardana-org/sardana/issues/643)), and integrate the limit protection.

 ### 5. Pending PR distribution and Jan18 release

 - General hooks
 - Pseudos limit protection
-- Sardana and Taurus4 URI
 - Testing Jan18 release on:
   - CentOS 7 (Sardana and Taurus4): MAXIV
   - Suse and Windows: ALBA